cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DEPLOYMENT_PLANS_MANIFEST.md

-# DOD Teams Meeting Minutes - Deployment Plans Manifest
+# Enterprise Teams Meeting Minutes - Deployment Plans Manifest
 ## Complete Documentation Guide

 **Document Version:** 1.0
 **Last Updated:** January 2025
-**Classification:** UNCLASSIFIED
+**Classification:** Standard

 ---

 ## 📋 Quick Reference

-This manifest provides an overview of all deployment planning documents for the DOD Teams Meeting Minutes Management System.
+This manifest provides an overview of all deployment planning documents for the Enterprise Meeting Minutes Platform.
 Choose your deployment path based on your timeline and requirements.

 ---